 As far as I can see, all psychotherapies are essentially equally effective.
 I both value other traditions and am glad I chose the Gestalt approach.
 For me, it celebrates the dynamic and holistic messiness of the human condition, that healing potentials exist within and between us and that creative play can enrich talking and listening.
 The Gestalt approach also recognises that we are embodied minds and I offer soothing and balancing acupressure touch self-help techniques as an optional part of the counselling process.

-I see adults and employee assistance programme referrals for therapy at my practice in Southampton, do occasional student counselling at the University of Winchester and run workshops for therapists about using creative and embodied methods.
+I see adults and employee assistance programme referrals for therapy at my practice in Southampton, do occasional student and staff counselling at the University of Winchester and run workshops for therapists about using creative and embodied methods.
 I work part-time as a careers adviser at Solent University, where I've been supported to champion a user friendly way to assess the impact of careers guidance and to research and develop a holistic model of the career development process.

 I call my practice this to recognise the moments of healing goodwill, of compassionate here and now awareness celebrated by many traditions, that may bring emotional freedom and guide us to make more of our time on this planet.
 The image at the top of every page is an homage to these special moments that can emerge during any supportive encounter where we restore awareness to the driving seat of the metaphorical car, or in this case canoe, of our lives.